This post contains affiliate links. Please read my disclosures.

 Chocolate Caramel Shortbread

-Here the shortbread is drizzled with 2 tablespoons melted dark chocolate, 2 tablespoons dulce de leche and a crumble of sea salt.
+Here the shortbread is drizzled with 2 tablespoons melted chocolate, 2 tablespoons dulce de leche and a crumble of sea salt.
 The dulce de leche is warmed up slightly to make for easy drizzling.

 Other ideas